 Inside of the Farmer’s Market box from Target are some various sugar packets and coffee stirrers.
 In addition, I keep my late Grandparent’s salt and pepper shakers for easy access near the stove top.

-Here’s the before and after one more time.
+Here’s the before and after of our farmhouse kitchen one more time.

 - Quartz Countertops, Windermere, Cambrian Collection from Cambria